The last bus trip

 It was foggy (is the coast ever clear there?) and the sun was setting

-Liisa loved the sand (and no, she is not eating it on this picture, she was beyond her sand-eating days already)
+Liisa loved the sand (and no, she is not eating it on this picture, she

 The light ws disappearing fast so we headed back to the campground

-That night it rained so Liisa could try on her new rain boots first thing in the morning
+That night it rained so Liisa could try on her new rain boots first

 it was a lot of fun to stomp in the puddles